Commercial Banking Career Overview

 Commercial Banking Interview Prep

-For a full list of questions and answers please see our credit analyst interview form.
+For a full list of common interview questions and answers specific to a credit analyst role, please see our credit analyst interview guide.

 Commercial Banking Career – Entry point

 From undergrad (which may be a B.Com, B.A., or another degree), you typically start as a credit analyst.
 Coming from an MBA program, you typically start as an account manager or loan officer.
 Alternatively, many banking professionals work their way up from an associate or an analyst position to become loan officers.

 A credit analyst is tasked with analyzing a client’s financial statements, competitive position, industry, and management team.
 The credit analyst prepares an “application for credit” that determines the structure and pricing of a financing request.

 An account manager is focused on business development and is a more client-facing role.
 Your job is to find new clients for the bank and maintain relationships with existing ones.
 You work closely with colleagues on the credit side to deliver results to your clients.

 Hours are typically from 8 am to 6 pm, although hours can be longer based on the urgency of a loan request.